 Fine & Performing Arts Scholars Program

-Admission to the Fine and Performing Arts Scholars Program requires special application and submission of a portfolio to support evidence of artistry.
+Admission to the Fine and Performing Arts Scholars Program requires special application and submission of a portfolio to support evidence of artistry and is for incoming freshmen only.
 Application and further information about the portfolio can be found on our web site, http://www.etsu.edu/honors/arts_scholars.
-Minimal qualifications for consideration include a 22 ACT or 1050 SAT (Reading + Math only) and a high school GPA of 2.8 (4.0 scale).
+Minimal qualifications for consideration include a 22 ACT or 1050 SAT (Reading + Math only) and a high school GPA of 2.75 (4.0 scale).
 High school curriculum, a résumé, letters of recommendation, and a personal essay are considered in the application process.
 Scholarships are awarded on a competitive basis each year.
-The application deadline typically is March 1 for admission the following fall semester.
+The application deadline is March 1 for admission the following fall semester.

 Midway Honors Scholars Program